Grid Bot Tutorial

 Table of content:

-Hot to set up a grid bot
+How to set up a grid bot

-All of the fields are the same as in the current bot you are using.
 You have to specify an access point, a trading pair, volume of the first and extra order, take profit percentage and step of extra order.
 Max Order Price field is optional.
 Max Order Price - you set the maximum price for bit to enter the position.
 If the current price is 10100 and you set maximum price of 10000, the bot will wait until the price drops to the level you set to start trading.

 You can set up stop loss when creating a trading bot.
 Stop loss will be activated when Unrealized loss will reach the value you set in the stop loss field, and the bot will sell unsold coins at market price.
 After stop loss is executed the bot will stop.
-For example if you buy XRP with BTC and set stop loss to be 1BTC, stop loss wil be activated if your unrealized profit&loss value in this cycle will be -1BTC.
+For example if you buy XRP with BTC and set stop loss to be 1BTC, stop loss will be activated if your unrealized profit&loss value in this cycle will be -1BTC.

 How the bot works